States With Best Healthcare 2026: Health Comes First

 The consistent top performers across all analyses: Massachusetts, Hawaii, Rhode Island, New Hampshire, and Vermont.
 These states appear in the top 10 of every major ranking system.

-1. Hawaii: best overall state for healthcare outcomes
+1. Hawaii: best overall state for healthcare

-Hawaii ranks first overall per MoneyGeek's 2026 analysis with a final score of 87.6, performing well across health outcomes (score 100.0), cost performance (89.1), and access (73.8).
-Per US News, Hawaii is also the top state for healthcare, ranking first in the country.
+Hawaii ranks first overall per MoneyGeek's 2026 analysis with a final score of 87.6, performing well across the following metrics:

-2. Massachusetts: best state for health insurance coverage
+2. Massachusetts: best state for health insurance

 For our best states for families guide, Massachusetts ranks first nationally on multiple family quality-of-life metrics including healthcare access.

-3. Minnesota: best for balanced cost and quality
+3. Minnesota: balanced cost and quality

 Minnesota ranks first overall in WalletHub's comprehensive healthcare analysis, second in cost, sixth in access, and eleventh in outcomes.
 Mayo Clinic, one of the most renowned healthcare institutions in the world, is headquartered in Rochester, Minnesota, and operates major campuses in Minneapolis.
 The state's healthcare infrastructure is systematically strong, not just concentrated in one metro area.

-4. New Hampshire: best combination of healthcare and financial advantage
+4. New Hampshire: good and budget

-New Hampshire appears in the top 5 across every major healthcare ranking.
+New Hampshire consistently ranks in the top 5 across all major healthcare rankings.
 It has no state income tax and no state sales tax, the strongest tax structure of any top-healthcare state.
-Combined with healthcare quality that rivals Massachusetts and a cost of living below Boston's, New Hampshire offers a compelling package for healthcare-conscious families and retirees.
+New Hampshire's combination of healthcare quality that rivals Massachusetts and a cost of living below Boston's makes it an attractive option for healthcare-conscious families and retirees.

 The state's uninsured rate is among the lowest in the country.
-Provider access is strong.
+Provider access is robust.
 The proximity to Boston (30-60 minutes from most southern New Hampshire communities) gives residents access to Massachusetts healthcare institutions while living under New Hampshire's tax structure.

-5. Rhode Island: best for provider access
+5. Rhode Island: optimal for families with children

 States with the best hospital systems